State Your Case: Remembering Washington’s Gene Brito

 “Gino Marchetti told me he was the fastest off the ball,” said NFL historian John Turney of Pro Football Journal.
 “He was small, quick off the ball; a hustler who played on some poor defenses and stood out on film as one of a couple of good players on that team.”

-A five-time All-Pro (including four first-team selections), he started with the Redskins before leaving in 1954 for the CFL where he spent a year as an all-conference choice in Calgary.
+A five-time All-Pro (including four first-team selections), Gene Brito started with the Redskins in 1951 before a contract dispute caused him to leave in 1954 for the CFL, where he spent a year as an all-conference choice in Calgary.

 Then it was back to Washington where he achieved his greatest success as a left end, drawing double teams and playing so well in his seven years there (1951-53 and 1955-58) that in 2002, on the 70th anniversary of the franchise, he was named as one of the 70 Greatest Redskins.

 One of four defensive ends on that team (Charles Mann, Dexter Manley and Ron McDole are the others), Brito played in 84 consecutive games for the Redskins and, in 2004, was named to the Hall of Very Good’s second-ever class by the Professional Football Researchers Association.